FreeArtBureau/HE_MESH_TUTORIAL/README.md

   Introduces the fundamental methods for creating cube geometry and applying modifiers to change visual form.

 - 02_KEY_INTERFACE
-  Adding some key input to modify shapes in realtime
+  Adding some key input to modify shapes in realtime.

 - 03_CP5_INTERFACE
   Progressive development of sketches that use Andreas Schlegel's ControlP5 library.
 Neat sliders n' buttons for your   formal delight in three dimensional explorations.